DylanCodesStuff/First-Website/README.md

 Thank you to Brett Sayles on pexels for the image.
 Thank you to Polina Zimmerman on pexels for the image.
 Thank you to Eric Smart on pexels for the image.

+...Realized that I should have committed more frequenty, will do next project.